What Is GILTI and How Does It Affect My Expat Business?

 Good news: The same 10% ownership threshold that triggers GILTI also requires Form 5471 filing, so if you’re already filing this form, you’re likely aware of your obligations.

-2026 Tax Year and Beyond: The One Big Beautiful Bill permanently changes GILTI by reducing the Section 250 deduction from 50% to 40%, increasing the effective rate to 12.6%.
-The foreign tax credit improves from 80% to 90%, meaning you need foreign taxes of at least 14% to offset US GILTI tax completely.
+The One Big Beautiful Bill permanently changes GILTI by reducing the Section 250 deduction from 50% to 40%, increasing the effective rate to 12.6%.
+The foreign tax credit improves from 80% to 90%, meaning you need foreign taxes of at least 14% to offset the U.S. GILTI tax completely.

-Additionally, the deduction for 10% qualified business asset investment (QBAI) disappears, so that GILTI will apply to all returns, including those from tangible assets.
+Additionally, the 10% qualified business asset investment (QBAI) deduction is eliminated, so GILTI will apply to all returns, including those from tangible assets.

-The same ownership threshold requiring Form 5471 filing also triggers GILTI obligations, so most affected taxpayers already know they have reporting requirements.
+Important: The same ownership threshold that requires Form 5471 filing also triggers GILTI obligations, so most affected taxpayers already know they have reporting requirements for their foreign businesses.

 What Are My GILTI Strategy Options?